primer/react/README.md

 )
 ```

-If you can't use React to render your document shell server-side, you have two other options:
+If you can't use React to render your document server-side, you have some other options:

+1. If you're using a JavaScript bundler that supports CSS imports, such as webpack:

+    ```js
+    import '@primer/components/dist/css/build.css'
+    ```

+2. Import the raw CSS as a string:

+    ```js
+    import {css} from '@primer/components/css'
+    // or
+    const {css} = require('@primer/components/css')
+    ```

+    Then output it client-side by injecting a `<style>` element:

+    ```js
+    const style = document.createElement('style')
+    style.textContent = css
+    document.head.appendChild(style)
+    ```

+    Or render it in your server-side template, preferably within your document's `<head>`.

 1. Include `node_modules/primer-react/dist/css/build.css` by copying or other means.
-1. `import {css} from 'primer-react/css'` and output the `css` string directly.

 #### Static CSS rendering

-In the above case, component styles will be rendered at runtime (typically, in your client-side JavaScript bundle), which may produce a [flash of unstyled content].
-See the [Emotion docs](https://emotion.sh/docs/ssr) for instructions on rendering the CSS server-side and render them in the `<head>` to avoid the flash.
+Some Primer components rendered client-side may produce a [flash of unstyled content].
+You can avoid this by using one of the above techniques and following the instructions for [Emotion server-side rendering](https://emotion.sh/docs/ssr).

+This repo's [Next.js document component](https://github.com/primer/components/blob/master/pages/_document.js) illustrates how to combine `BaseCSS` with `emotion-server` in for fully server-rendered CSS in [Next.js](https://github.com/zeit/next.js).

 ## Local Development